 For fancy events, though, they’re not really the right pick.
-As I mentioned above, round toe boots are the more common choice for dress/formal events.
-Square toe boots tend to emphasize “function” far more than “form”.
+As I mentioned above, round toe boots are the more common choice for more formal events.
+Square toe boots tend to emphasize function far more than form.

 However, if you’ve got really wide feet and the round-toe style just doesn’t work for you, you’ve kind of got no other choice but to wear square toe boots for more formal events.
-You can find a wide range of gorgeous boots made using premium leather (like Tecovas’ The Doc) or opt for a more exotic material (like the ostrich foot leather used for Ariat’s Gallup Western Boot).
+You can find a wide range of gorgeous boots made using premium leather, like Tecovas’ The Doc, or opt for a more exotic material like the ostrich foot leather or caiman leather.

 At the end of the day, the choice between round or square-toed cowboy boots is actually fairly simple.